 Places of Worship

 About two-thirds of the population is of Christian faith.
 Islam is the second most common faith.
-For a list of places of worship in London click here.
+You can find places other places of worship in London by clicking here.

 The Weather in London

 London has a continental climate characterized by large seasonal contrast.
 There are four distinct seasons: winter, spring, summer, and fall.
 On average, the weather is comfortable allowing for outdoor activities year-round.

 Summer months are hot and humid with an average temperature in July of 20.5°C.